Our plan is simple

 For more: www.linkedin.com/in/tony-rose-81015965

-Steven Scoggin, PsyD - Assistant Vice President of Behavioral Health and CareNet, Inc., Assistant Professor and Vice Chair for Strategy and Education in the Department of Psychiatry and Behavioral Medicine, Wake Forest Baptist Health
+Steven Scoggin, PsyD - Associate Vice President of Behavioral Health; Interim Chair for Department of Psychiatry and Behavioral Medicine; Assistant Professor in Psychiatry and Behavioral Medicine, Wake Forest Baptist Medical Center

 MDiv, LPC, and PsyD.
-Provides leadership to CareNet, a statewide spiritually integrated psychotherapy and counseling network comprised of 35 clinics.
-Also teaches and supervises Psychiatric Residents in psychotherapy.
+Formerly provided leadership to Wake Forest Baptist’s CareNet, a statewide spiritually integrated psychotherapy and counseling network comprised of 35 clinics.
 As ordained clergy for 40 years he has served the church as Senior Minister, Associate Minister and Minister to Youth.

 Harold Smith - President and CEO, Christianity Today Global Media Ministry